jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

   You are testing out the book with a bunch of caterpillars.
 You have recorded their eating habits over six days.
 You are now ready to report your findings.

-  Given an array of the days the caterpillars ate and the food they consumed, find out how many days a particular food was eaten.
+  Given an array containing the days the caterpillars ate and the food they consumed `arr`, and given a food `food`, find out how many days a particular food was eaten.